-This introductory course is for therapists, social workers, child care workers, and mental health professionals currently working with children 3 to 12 years old.
-It covers the function of art and play through the developmental stages, explores various approaches to play therapy, and examines practical concerns related to the use of art and play therapy.
+This introductory course is for counsellors, social workers, child care workers, and mental health professionals currently working with children 3 to 12 years old.
+It covers the function of art and play through the developmental stages, explores various approaches to play therapy, and examines practical concerns related to the use of various expressive therapies.
 Participants will have the opportunity to become familiar with the toys and various art therapy exercises used in working with children in this age group.